Endometriosis: How biotech is pioneering new patient options

 The research found that endometriosis may be linked to 11 conditions including migraine, back and multisite chronic pain (MCP), and inflammatory conditions like asthma and osteoarthritis.

-Further research could explore potential drug targets which could expedite interventions for not just endometriosis but other chronic pain-inducing conditions as well.
+Further research could explore potential drug targets, which could expedite interventions for not just endometriosis but other chronic pain-inducing conditions as well.

 inpart logo

-New technologies related to endometriosis
+New research related to endometriosis:

 Explore other topics: Clinical trialGynecology